Important Update: Our platform will be in maintenance on March 6th, 2024. It will be temporarily unavailable. We apologize for any inconvenience.

 Kasumi’s interest in meditation began in her childhood in Japan, where she learned to meditate from a young age.
 In 2011, she encountered Mingyur Rinpoche’s teachings and has been practicing under his guidance ever since.
 She has completed over a year in solitary meditation retreat, in addition to many group retreats in the Tergar community.
 Kasumi has also studied with some of the most respected teachers in the Tibetan tradition, including Tsoknyi Rinpoche, Jetsun Khandro Rinpoche, and Thrangu Rinpoche.

-Kasumi currently works full-time for Tergar International as a curriculum specialist, developing Tergar meditation programs, and as a facilitator.
-She also oversees the activities of Tergar Japan and leads meditation workshops and retreats around the world.
+Kasumi currently works full-time for Tergar International as a curriculum specialist, developing Tergar meditation and training programs.
+She also leads Joy of Living workshops and Path of Liberation retreats around the world and oversees the activities of Tergar Japan.

 Outside of her professional work, Kasumi lives with her husband Cortland and stepson, CJ, in Madison, Wisconsin.
 In her free time, Kasumi enjoys personal retreats, traveling, and hiking in nature.